 Grab four window frames with clear transparent glass—make sure they have similar sizes.
-You'll also need a slightly smaller window (but of the same width), some wooden pallets, two hinges, drill, screws, and a handle.
+You’ll also need a slightly smaller window (but of the same width), some wooden pallets, two hinges, drill, screws, and a handle.
 Drill holes in each window frame in order to be able to screw and join them.
-Using screws, fix and join the similar sized windows, leaving the top and bottom part of the structure.
-Place the smaller window on top of the joined structure and measure the amount of space that's left open.
-Cut a pallet to the measured size and fix it on the top of the structure's remaining open space.
-Finally, screw the two hinges on wooden board and screw the small window on a hinge.
-Add the handle to the smaller window's frame.
+Using screws, fix and join the similar-sized windows, leaving the top and bottom part of the structure.
+Place the smaller window on top of the joined structure and measure the amount of space that’s left open.
+Cut a pallet to the measured size and fix it on the top of the structure’s remaining open space.
+Finally, screw the two hinges on the wooden board and screw the small window on a hinge.
+Add the handle to the smaller window’s frame.

 7. Plastic bottle mini greenhouse